studentmtk/Archway_state_sync/README.md

 ```
 select
 1 - complete installation of the environment on a new server and fast synchronization
-2 - the server already has the umeed binary file, the network is initialized and you want to quickly catch up with the height of the network
+2 - the server already has the archwayd binary file, the network is initialized and you want to quickly catch up with the height of the network
 3 - exit the menu

 #### Manual installation